QuantEcon/cbc_2024/source_files/wednesday/jax_intro.md

 ### Compiling impure functions

-JAX does *not* insist on pure functions.
+JAX does *not* insist on pure functions, even when we use the JIT compiler.

 For example, JAX will not usually throw errors when compiling impure functions